Wootric/slate/source/includes/_api_index.md

 </aside>

 <aside class="notice">
-Never send your credentials (password or client_secret) as query paramter to URL even when using POST request.
+Never send your credentials (password or client_secret) as query parameter to URL even when using POST request.
 Query parameters get logged in plain text as your API requests hop through different servers on the way to Wootric servers and hence it can be **exploited**.
 </aside>